reef-technologies/cookiecutter-rt-django/{{cookiecutter.repostory_name}}/README_AWS.md

 To choose between environments, rather than switching access and secret keys, we just switch our profiles.
 We can choose our profile name, which make it easier to recognize in which environment we operate.
 To configure AWS environment, you need to have AWS CLI installed.
-It is recommended to use AWS v2, which can be downladed from: https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html
+It is recommended to use AWS v2, which can be downloaded from: https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html

 *Terraform*
 You will also need terraform version 1.0.x.
 It is recommended to use `tfenv` to install terraform with correct version.
 You can download an install it from https://github.com/tfutils/tfenv